syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value changed event

-Called during a drag when the user is selecting a new value for the pointer by dragging.
+Called during a drag when the user is updating a new value for the pointer by dragging.
 The `ValueChangedEventArgs` contains `Value` property.
 `Value` : Contains drag pointer value.

 {% tabs %}